If a student is found responsible for violation(s) of the Marquette University Standards of Conduct, disciplinary action will be taken.

 Residence life probation is a formal notice to the student that he/she has engaged in behavior that is unacceptable in the residence halls and that if continued or other inappropriate behavior follows, more severe action may be taken, including the possibility of housing contract termination, university probation, suspension and/or expulsion from Marquette University.
-Residence life probation is for a fixed period of time that is determined by the conduct administrator or conduct board adviser and approved by the dean of residence life.
+Residence life probation is for a fixed period of time that is determined by the conduct administrator or conduct board adviser and approved by the director of residence life.
 Official notice of residence life probation will be provided to the student and the student’s parents or guardian if the student is a dependent.
 Any student who is placed on residence life probation for a period of 16 consecutive weeks or longer will have restrictions placed on his/her choice of university housing for the following academic year.
 (See Residence Hall Selection for Students Placed on Disciplinary Probation.)

 A responsible living environment in the residence halls requires all members of the community to respect other residents’ rights for safety, security and reasonable quiet.
 Serious disruption of the hall community can lead to removal from that community.
 Termination of the housing contract will result in the immediate removal of the student from the residence halls, forfeiture of fees according to the normal university refund schedule and loss of visitation privileges in any university housing.
 Official notice of contract termination will be provided to the student and the student’s parents or guardian if the student is a dependent.